DRAKEN-1974/preswald-final/README.md

 Generates dynamic charts and tables for visual insights

 📷 Sample Screenshots
-Add screenshots or screen recording of your dashboard UI here if required for submission.
+Add screenshots or a screen recording of your dashboard UI here (if required by the internship submission).

 🧠 Insights Captured
 💡 Top performing cities, sectors, and investment rounds